aunebakk/nor-pim/ReadMe.md

   <img alt="VS Code in action" src="https://user-images.githubusercontent.com/1487073/58344409-70473b80-7e0a-11e9-8570-b2efc6f8fa44.png">
 </p>

-[NorPim](https://NorPim.com) is a distribution of the `Code - OSS` repository with NorGate specific customizations released under a traditional [NorGate product license](https://NorPim.com/License/).
+[NorPim](https://NorPim.com) is a distribution of the `NorPim - OSS` repository with NorGate specific customizations released under a traditional [NorGate product license](https://NorPim.com/License/).

 [NorPim](https://NorPim.com) combines the simplicity of a code editor with what developers need for their core edit-build-debug cycle.
 It provides comprehensive code editing, navigation, and understanding support along with lightweight debugging, a rich extensibility model, and lightweight integration with existing tools.